Can You Sell a House or Apartment with Tenants?

 3. Sell Directly to a Cash Home Buyer

-If you’re looking to sell your Los Angeles property quickly and don’t want to deal with the hassle of listing the property or waiting for the lease to end, you could consider selling directly to a cash home buyer in Los Angeles, CA like Fair Sale Homes.
-Cash home buyers are investors who specialize in buying properties quickly and can offer you a cash payment for your property.
-This can be an attractive option for landlords who want to sell their property quickly and don’t want to deal with the hassle of listing the property or working with tenants.
+If you are exploring a swift sale of your property in Los Angeles without the hassle of listing or waiting for the lease to expire, consider selling directly to a cash home buyer in Los Angeles, CA like Fair Sale Homes.
+Cash home buyers are seasoned investors specializing in expeditious property transactions and can present a cash offer for your property.
+This route is particularly attractive for landlords desiring a prompt sale without the intricacies of listing or tenant dealings.

 In Los Angeles, not all cash home buyers are the same.
 Some cash home buyers will put in an offer with terms that request the property to be delivered vacant by the close of the sale.
 Others will take on the property with tenants, even if the tenants have not been paying rent.
 Regardless of that situation, if you’d like to receive an all cash offer, please provide your information and Fair Sale Homes will reach out shortly with a response.